GLMRIS – Brandon Road

 - September 18, 2017 – Joliet, IL

 See the Public Meetings page for details and to register to speak.
-All three meetings will also be available to the public via phone and web conference and Facebook Live.
+All four meetings will also be available to the public via phone and web conference and Facebook Live.
 Please refer to the Public Meetings page for details on how to participate in the meetings virtually.